Malaysian Bahá’í News/Volume 7/Issue 3/Text

 The trio was accompanied on their journey through Honduras and Nicaragua by Counsellor Hooper Dunbar, who translated for them and assisted with speaking to the crowds who were attracted by their music.

-Singing for Baha’u’llah
+Singing for Bahá’u’lláh[edit]

 We spoke no Spanish and the friends who did so were still in the park surrounded by seekers.
-They were enrolling and teach 20
+They were enrolling and teaching.
+So we sang some more songs until the pioneer came home for more deepening and many enrolments.”

-The fantastic iourney continues
+The fantastic journey continues[edit]

-The team then reported that, accompanied by Counsellor Dunbar, they visited a village which was about a one hour boat trip from Bluefields, Nicaragua where Counsellor Dunbar had taught the Faith some TO years previously and where there had been some enrolments, until members of a strong church on the island influenced the people to avoid him completely.
+The team then reported that, accompanied by Counsellor Dunbar, they visited a village which was about a one hour boat trip from Bluefields, Nicaragua where Counsellor Dunbar had taught the Faith some 10 years previously and where there had been some enrolments, until members of a strong church on the island influenced the people to avoid him completely.
 The report continues with regard to their visit:

-"Now ten years later Hooper is back with the same Message.
+“Now ten years later Hooper is back with the same Message.
 Most of the villagers gathered for the proclamation meeting and listened with stern faces, at first.
-Following the meeting, without even a direct invitation to enroll they asked to join Baha'u'llah's Faith, the first enrollee being the son of the pastor of the church!
+Following the meeting, without even a direct invitation to enroll they asked to join Bahá’u’lláh’s Faith, the first enrollee being the son of the pastor of the church!

 “We can't put into words the spirit Bahá’u’lláh is showing us in so many ways.
 Our only wish is that we can give more for Him, through His divine mercy.”